-At least 20 countries have agreed to stop funding fossil fuel projects abroad
+The effort to phase out fossil fuels gains momentum at COP26

 Another source close to the COP26 climate summit negotiations said that the US was party to the agreement.
-Officials at the US State Department did not immediately respond to CNN to confirm the country's involvement.
+Officials at the US State Department did not respond to CNN to confirm the country's involvement.

 Several countries had already agreed to end international financing for coal, but this agreement would be the first of its kind to include oil and gas projects as well.

-Note: Correction: This story has been updated to note that some of the parties to join the Powering Past Coal Alliance are not countries.